-Who is the powerful fracking firm backing Marco Rubio’s presidential bid?
+Devon Energy: The powerful fracking firm backing Marco Rubio’s presidential bid

 The influential oil and gas executive advising US presidential candidate Marco Rubio has for years used his political clout to lobby against tougher rules across shale country.